aeberUW/CCCertificateCollection/pages/about.md

 ### About the Collection
 This collection is built to support the learning objectives, outcomes, and assignments for the Creative Commons Certificate for Academic Librarians

+#### Collection License
+[Murine Molar Collection](https://aeberuw.github.io/CCCertificateCollection/) by [Anneliese Eber](https://orcid.org/0009-0000-8922-8877) is licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0).

+After looking at the range of CC licenses for the individual items in this collection, I made note of any specific requirements that would need to be considered in the overall collection license (e.g., NonCommercial elements).
+Since this collection does include items with NonCommercial license elements, I needed to make sure my collection license followed these terms and also needed to have a NonCommercial element.
+Using the [Collection Licenses Chart](https://creativecommons.org/faq/#if-i-create-a-collection-that-includes-a-work-offered-under-a-cc-license-which-licenses-may-i-choose-for-the-collection), I confirmed which licenses were available to me to use and selected [[CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0).

+#### Collection Template
 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/)